THE GET DOWN

 If you are toting the tots to check out this amazing work, they must be old enough to exercise inside voices and museum hands.
 This gallery is one big open space and boundaries are not clearly marked.

-Walk so, and take it all in because in just a couple years from now, this entire area will be transformed.
-Jeffrey Deitch is only the tip of the iceberg, and a good indicator of what’s to come.
+Walk slow, and take it all in because in just a couple years from now, this entire area will be transformed.
+The Jeffrey Deitch gallery is only the tip of the iceberg and also a good indicator of what’s to come.

 (First timer?
 Scroll down to check out the rating system below.)